iov-one/weave/docs/tutorial/handler.rst

 check the current state of the blockchain to see if the action is allowed.
-If the *validate* method doesn't return an error, then *Check* will return the expected cost of the transaction, while *Deliver* will actually peform the action and update the blockchain state accordingly.
+If the *validate* method doesn't return an error, then *Check* will return the expected cost of the transaction, while *Deliver* will actually perform the action and update the blockchain state accordingly.

 Blog